 Also, if a movie star is available, it can change the process tremendously.
 According to Writer 1, "If Harrison Ford weren't interested, it would have been a much different process."
 He goes on to say: "If the star is interested [in the project], and the star is driving that forward, you can withstand a lot of bad now that you might not be able to withstand with people with lesser power or reputations..."
 Stars can even dictate who else is hired on the project.
 Writer 1 says, "How was this director decided upon?
 I wasn't in the process.
-I mean, some of it was availability, [and] some of it was [star] Harrison Ford's comfort level with the director."
+I mean, some of it was availability, [and] some of it was Harrison's comfort level with the director."

 The deal-making process is usually not linear or smooth, which is why agents who represent stars have power in the deal-making process as well.
-Attorney 1 states:

-I mean, if the agents represent a well-known director or well known actor with a lot of bargaining power, they are riding on the director's or star's coattails and they are in the deal process.
+Attorney 1 states: I mean, if the agents represent a well-known director or well known actor with a lot of bargaining power, they are riding on the director's or star's coattails and they are in the deal process.
 Sometimes they have that kind of relationship with their directors or actors that they want the agent to be in the deal process to represent their [actors' or directors'] interests.
+Producer 3 has been in the movie business for a long time, but she has not had the kinds of success to be or to allow her to have access to major players on a regular basis.
+She explains about power: